mr-stegosaurus/Price-Checker-v2/README.md

 To-Do
 -Add CEXes
--Update curve pricing with more sophsiticated routing.
--Update uniswap pricing with more sophisticated routing.
+-Update curve pricing with more sophsiticated routing (use get_quote insteady of get_dy) -Update uniswap pricing with more sophisticated routing.
 -Create backtesting script to find historical arbitrage opportunities.
 [DONE] -Create addtl backtesting script that uses TheGraph instead of Alchemy.
 Should be faster.